alexnguyennz/vsctrust.org.nz/src/content/pages/sponsor-a-school.md

 ---
 title: Sponsor a School
 ---

-In 2020/21 one in six children lived in households where food ran out sometimes (**12.0%**) or often (**2.9%**) due to a lack of money.

-We want to help build connections between businesses and low decile schools to generate positive change in how we look after our people.

-Each business will have something different to offer or a different way in which they can help.
+As of 2025 the [cost of living crisis is affecting 1 in 2 people in Aotearoa](https://www.scoop.co.nz/stories/AK2503/S00308/one-in-two-new-zealanders-are-affected-by-the-cost-of-living-crisis.htm#:~:text=One%20In%20Two%20New%20Zealanders,%E2%80%A2), which has been linked to child poverty levels remaining steady at 11.7% to 13.7%.

+Do Some Good’s Food Support Programme is here to alleviate the pressures felt by tamariki and their whānau through providing kai to education providers across Wellington, Hutt Valley, and Porirua.

 Want to sponsor a school or kindergarten?
-Read through our brochure and fill in the form below if you’re interested!
+Get in touch with us at [hello@vsctrust.org.nz](mailto:hello@vsctrust.org.nz)

 <a href="/dosomegood/brochure.pdf" class="shadow border border-black relative inline-block rounded-md px-4 py-2 font-bold tracking-wide text-white no-underline hover:no-underline active:left-1 active:top-1 active:shadow-none bg-gray-600">Brochure</a>